-Dave Simon has served as our chief administrative officer since of January 1, 2019.
+Dave Simon has served as our Chief Administrative Officer since January of 2019.
 Prior to this role, Mr. Simon served as a senior vice president of Altair in charge of corporate talent and communications from 2018 to 2019, vice president of corporate communications from 2016-2018, president of Altair's wholly-owned subsidiary ilumisys, Inc. (d/b/a toggled) from 2008 to 2016, director of product innovation from 2004-2008, and vice president -enterprise process management from 2002-2004.
-He has over 34 years of industry experience, and was with Altair from 1986-1990 prior to rejoining the company in 2000.
+He has over 37 years of industry experience, and was with Altair from 1986-1990 prior to rejoining the company in 2000.
 Mr. Simon holds a bachelor's degree in aerospace engineering from the University of Michigan, and a masters in management from Walsh College.

-Raoul Maitra was named our chief legal officer in February 2020.
+Raoul Maitra has served as our Chief Legal Officer since February of 2020.
 Previously, he served as our Co-General Counsel from April 2015 until 2020.
 He joined our company in 2006 as Deputy General Counsel and served in that capacity until 2015.
 Mr. Maitra holds a bachelor's degree in political science from the University of Michigan and a Juris Doctor degree from the Mauer School of Law at Indiana University (Bloomington).

-Gilma Saravia became our chief people officer in February 2020.
+Gilma Saravia has served as our Chief People Officer since February 2020.
 Prior to joining Altair, she served as vice president, global corporate human resources and talent, for Aptiv PLC, a global technology company, from 2015 to 2019.
 Prior to her employment by Aptiv, Ms. Saravia held executive roles at U. S. Steel (2011 to 2015) and served as a senior manager in Deloitte's Human Capital consulting group (2002 to 2011).
 Ms. Saravia holds a business administration degree from the University of Texas at Austin.